Papanasam (film): Theatrical

-Home Media
+Home media

 The satellite rights of the film were sold to Sun TV.

 Reception

 Critical response

-The film receives highly positive reviews.
+The film received highly positive reviews.

 Hindustan Times gave the film 4 out of 5 and stated "A must watch for those fans of Kamal who have been waiting to see him as an actor -- not just a star driven to stunts".
 Deccan Chronicle gave 4 stars as well and wrote, "Riffing a sophisticated mix of the human condition and a simplistic storyline, Papanasam is a movie that engages your senses while managing to dispel any misgivings on a timely basis...director Jeethu Joseph has recreated the original magic of Drishyam but with a more localized flavor to boot".
 Filmibeat rated the film 4.5 out of 5 and concluded "Papanasam is a winning script and retaining Jeethu Joseph has helped immensely.
 But when a performer called Kamal Haasan takes up such a project, magic on screen is rest assured."